-Given a set of vectors, coalesce()
+Given a set of vectors, coalesce() finds the first non-missing value at

 each position.
-It's inspired by the SQL COALESCE
+It's inspired by the SQL COALESCE function which does the

-same thing for SQL NULL
+same thing for SQL NULLs.

 Arguments